MazenMohamed203/salaatprayertime/README.md

 # Prayer Times--Quran and Adhan Player-- for KDE Plasma

 A simple and customizable widget for KDE Plasma 6 to display daily Islamic prayer times.
 It features Hijri date, special Islamic occasion messages, configurable time offsets, Adhan sound and a Quran player.
+Works offline too.

 Calculations are based on the [AlAdhan API](https://aladhan.com/prayer-times-api).
 Quran api from [Quran API](https://alquran.cloud/api).